 About The Artist

-Pennsylvania-born Charles Edward "Smokey" Pleacher was a noted country music comedian working most often with groups in the Northern states.
+Pennsylvania-born Charles Eugene "Smokey" Pleacher was a noted country music comedian working most often with groups in the Northern states.
 Like many successful comics, Pleacher had minimal interest in formal education, but learned much about inducing laughter from an audience.

 He launched these efforts at age fourteen winning a local talent show and then taking the route of an earlier generation in gaining humor experience by joining a medicine show.